 Whenever the maximum surface pressure limit is adjusted in accordance with the calculation set forth in Part III(A), alarm and shut-down pressures must be adjusted to the same extent.
 A trained operator either must be on site and within perceptible distance of the alarm at all times when the well is operating or the conditions articulated in Part III(G) must be followed.
 The permittee must test the automatic warning and automatic shut-off system at least every twelfth month.
-This test must involve subjecting the system to simulated failure conditions and must be witnessed by the Director or his or her representative.
+This test must involve subjecting the system to simulated failure conditions and must be witnessed by the Director or his or her representative unless the Director waives this requirement.